-- · The register office who conducted your civil marriage, or - .
-The incumbent, authorised person, or registering officer who registered your religious marriage. - 2.
-How do I apply for a correction?
+- The register office who conducted your civil marriage, or - The incumbent, authorised person, or registering officer who registered your religious marriage.

+2. How do I apply for a correction?

 If your marriage was according to the rites and ceremonies of the Church of England or Church of Wales please contact the church where your marriage took place.
-For every other circumstance once you have established that the error is in the register and not just a copying error you will then need to complete an application form and send it to GRO.
+Otherwise, once you have established that the error is in the register and not just a copying error, you will then need to complete an application form and send it to GRO.

-- 3. Where can I get an application form? - by downloading it from www.direct.gov.uk - · your local register office may be able to supply you with one - you can get one from GRO by ringing 0300 123 1837 - 4.
-Who can apply for a correction? - .
-Bride or Groom.
-However both will need to be aware of the correction to the marriage entry.
+3. Where can I get an application form?

+- by downloading it from www.gov.uk/correct-marriage-registration/how-to-apply - your local register office may be able to supply you with one - you can get one from GRO by ringing 0300 123 1837

+4. Who can apply for a correction?

+Either the Bride or Groom can apply, however both will need to be aware of the correction to the marriage entry.
 If both parties are no longer alive then we will not be able to correct the entry.